InovaFiscaliza/RF.Fusion/src/appCataloga/README.md

 - `FILE_TASK` can be retried, suspended, resumed or removed
 - the final artifact recorded in `FILE_TASK_HISTORY` is what the system treats as canonical for history purposes
+- `TASK_FROZEN = -3` is the explicit exception to the normal retry/finalize
+  split for processing: the task remains live and the processing phase is put on hold for manual review
+- frozen processing rows are intentionally not reactivated by `file_task_resume_by_host()`

 ### Repository Paths Are Semantic